-With GetFeedback Actions, you can immediately surface time-sensitive feedback to a support agent using custom Email Alerts or Salesforce Tasks.
+With GetFeedback Actions, you can immediately surface time-sensitive feedback using custom Email Alerts or Salesforce Tasks.
 This then prompts quick action from internal teams to course-correct and respond as needed.

 Since quick action can turn a bad customer experience into something positive, this will help strengthen customer relationships and boost loyalty.

 Also consider your one:many strategy.
 How will you share your findings with stakeholders?
 How will your program resolve the problems you identified at the start and drive change for your business?